nazunalika/linux-guide-and-hints/docs/el/freeipa.md

 ### Illumos

-Some steps between Solaris 10 and 11 can be followed to make Illumos work.
+Some steps from Solaris 11 can be followed to make Illumos systems work.
 However, we have been unable to resolve why sudo will not work when using an AD trust.
 If you are using a standalone FreeIPA and no trust, sudo should work just fine.

 ### Legacy HBAC

-For HBAC to work on Solaris, you will need to compile the pam_hbac module found [here](https://github.com/jhrozek/pam_hbac).
-I would clone the current master branch or download the master.zip to your Solaris system.
+For HBAC to work on OpenIndiana or Solaris, you will need to compile the pam_hbac module found [here](https://github.com/jhrozek/pam_hbac).
+I would clone the current master branch or download the master.zip to your system.
 Each OS has their set of instructions for compiling.

 First, create the following system account.
 We will need this when we